nhsconnect/nrls-adapter/README.md

 #### notification configuration
  - `batch.report.recipient.email=<email.address@test.com>` - the email address that reports should be sent to.
  - `error.report.recipient.email=<email.address@test.com>` - the email address that error reports should be sent to.
+ - `error.report.interval.mins=60` - error reports are grouped and sent in a single email at every interval, to avoid overwhelming an inbox with error reports.